kinecosystem/kin-sdk-android/kin-sdk/README.md

 ### Linked Accounts

-Linked Accounts describes a pair of accounts in which one of the accounts(called the master account) can sign for another.
+Linked accounts are a pair of accounts, in which one of them (called the master account) can sign for the other.
-The SDK presents methods which a developer can use to link an account(s) with a master account provided by another app.
+The SDK provides methods that a developer can use to link an account(s) to a master account provided by another app.
-For example, a master account can be a wallet app, such as Kinit.
+For example, a master account can be in a wallet app, such as Kinit.
-Once linked, the balance of all accounts controlled by the master account becomes accessible.
+Once linked, the balances of all accounts controlled by the master account become accessible through the wallet app.
 You can also retrieve the list of all controlled accounts.

 #### Retrieving Aggregated Balance

-The aggregated balance is the sum of balances of all accounts controlled by the master account.
+The aggregated balance is the sum of the balances of all accounts controlled by the master account.
 This includes the balance of the master account.

-###### Snippet: Get Kin account Aggregated Balance
+###### Snippet: Get Kin Accounts' Aggregated Balance

 ```java
 Request<Balance> aggregatedBalanceRequest = account.getAggregatedBalance();